AustinCodingAcademy/wordpress-gitbook/09Lesson.md

 Cons:
 * Sign a noncompete agreement
-* Feel like a cog in the machine
+* You Will feel like a cog in the machine
 * You don't leave